↑

 type of filter to use for backpacking

-You NEED to make sure that your filter is guaranteed to remove more than just the bad taste.
+You NEED to make sure that your water filter is guaranteed to remove more than just the bad taste.
 Here’s a good article that helps you decipher the different testing requirements and standards for water filters.

 Now if you’re going to be hiking close to home – which is a smart choice for your first backpacking trip – that means you’re probably closer to human traffic (homes, farms, industries).
 In this case, it’s a good idea to get the extra protection of a water purifier.
 As you’ll see below, you could do this simply by dropping a water purification tablet into your already filtered water.

-Top Ways to Purify Water While Backpacking
+Top Ways to Filter & Purify Water While Camping

 Keep in mind that sometimes you may want to combine two or three of these water purification methods, especially if the only water you have is murky and from a questionable source.